waifei/desktop-stream/README.md

-A small program that streams screenshots of the screen to web browsers through WebSocket.
+A small program that streams screenshots to web browsers through WebSocket.

+Currently, the images are streamed directly without any streaming compression implemented.

-Currently dependent on ImageMagick, Boost, OpenSSL, and the linked repositories.
+Depends on ImageMagick, Boost, OpenSSL, and the linked repositories.

 ```sh
 git clone --recursive https://github.com/eidheim/desktop-stream